linagora/openpaas-gatling/README.md

 - Login to OpenPaaS
 - Go to Contacts
-- Open the collected address book
+- Open the default address book
 - Open a contact
 - Log out